-I recently visited the Soviet Union as a member of a Helsinki Watch mission investigating the current state of human rights there. but I also wanted to find out how ordinary criminals are tried in the courts.
+I recently visited the Soviet Union as a member of a Helsinki Watch mission investigating the current state of human rights there.1 In our official meetings we concentrated on the questions of emigration, psychiatric abuse, informal political activity, free speech,2 but I also wanted to find out how ordinary criminals are tried in the courts.
 Does the pervasive talk in the capital about glasnost and human rights make a difference in daily life, particularly in the provinces, where neither Sakharov nor the foreign press can observe what happens?

 The Kiev regional courthouse, a modest, salmon-colored office building, houses the courts that hear the most serious charges brought under the Ukrainian criminal code.
 The electric signs above Courtrooms One and Two say sud idyot—“court in session.”
 I knock at the first door and as a militiaman opens it a few inches, I catch a glimpse of a trial in progress.
 I try to negotiate with him in Russian whispers, but the door closes without a “nyet.”
 Whatever the constitution says about open and public trials, this particular courtroom is not for strangers.
 I try again at Courtroom Two.
 This time my hallway arguments get me past the guard and I try to blend into the second row, behind a well-dressed young man.